 Varies significantly with the survey length and methodology chosen.
 It can take an hour to configure an exit survey on a website, or it can take weeks to perform a large-scale, in-person survey and manually enter the data into a useful format.

 Be very clear what you want to learn up-front when designing the questionnaire.
 For example, a survey would have very different questions for each of these goals:

 Improving an existing product/UX

-Usually this goal will feed from your current overarching goal in the business.
-Ideally write out the goal of the survey in one sentence.
+Usually this goal will flow from your current overarching goal in the business.
+Ideally you should be able to write out the goal of the survey in one sentence.

 Dichotomous: Do you have private health insurance? yes/no

 Likert-type scale: To what extent are you satisfied?

 List of items: My favorite food group is: